cyfung1031/ScriptCat-UI-UX-Refactor-Design-Specification/SPEC.md

 ### DO

 * Use card-based layouts.
-* Increase touch targets to at least 36–44 px.
+* Make touch targets at least 44 × 44 px.
 * Keep script cards visually scannable.
 * Use clear primary actions such as `Edit`, `Run`, or `More`.
 * Allow horizontal scrolling for filter chips.